Zabrane/qlnd/doc/LightningTickerplants.md

 to interact directly with a decentralized peer-to-peer payments layer through the use of simple APIs, where the value transfer reduces to the exchange of encoded text messages over TCP/IP.

-This ability to easily send and receive payments in a peer-to-peer fashion, especially micro-payments, has the potential to enable the construction of new innovative applications not hindered by third-party friction.
+This ability to easily send and receive payments in a peer-to-peer fashion, especially micropayments, has the potential to enable the construction of new innovative applications not hindered by third-party friction.

 In the tickerplant example, a simple template was provided to demonstrate how market data, or any other form of streaming data, could be monetized with the creation of a pay-per-request system utilizing Lightning micropayments.

-While Lightning remains an experimental and rapidly changing technology at this stage, it is hoped that this paper has at least helped explain some of the key concepts and techniques, and also showcased some synergies between the technology and kdb+ for potential integrations.
+While Lightning remains an experimental and rapidly changing technology, with many outstanding challenges, it is hoped that this paper has at least helped explain some of the key concepts and techniques, and also showcased some synergies between the technology and kdb+ for potential integrations.

 ## Authors